iradukundairenee/iradukundairenee/README.md

 ✨ I'm software developer who is Passionate about using Technology  ✨

 <!-- - 🔭 I’m currently working on ... -->
-- 🌱 I’m currently learning next js
+- 🌱 I’m currently learning nest js
 <!-- - 👯 I’m looking to collaborate on ... -->
 - 🤔  Feel free to follow me and ping me on https://twitter.com/IradukundaIre13
 <!-- - 💬 Ask me about ... -->